dmeadows95/Foosbots_Fall_22/README.md

 ### Policy Value Estimate
 This measures the mean estimated value for all states visited by the agent and should be expected to increase over time

+Note: "test_documentation.txt" contains the various hyperparameters used on each of the included training runs

 More information about the use of tensorboard and evaluation of these statisitics can be found at the following link: <https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Using-Tensorboard.md>